Senior Farmers Market Nutrition Program

 Applicant Eligibility

-State means any of the 50 States, the District of Columbia, and U.S. Territories.
-State agencies include State Agriculture Department, Agency on Aging, or Health Department, and ITOs.
-Local agencies are nonprofit entities or local government agencies which certify eligible participants, issue SFMNP coupons, arrange for distribution of eligible foods through CSA programs, and/or provide nutrition education.
-Each State agency desiring to administer the SFMNP shall annually submit a State Plan of Operations and enter into a written agreement with FNS for administration of the Program in the jurisdiction of the State agency.
-New State agencies are selected based on the availability of funds, after base grants, for currently participating State agencies.
-Local SFMNP agencies are selected by participating State agencies based on concentration of eligible senior participants and access to farmers' markets.
+State agency means any of the 50 States, the District of Columbia, U.S. Territories, and Indian Tribal Organizations (ITOs).
+State agencies include State Agriculture Departments, Agencies on Aging, Health Departments, and ITOs.
+Local agencies are nonprofit entities or local government agencies that certify eligible participants, issue SFMNP benefits, arrange for the distribution of eligible foods through CSA programs, and/or provide nutrition education.
+Each State agency desiring to administer the SFMNP must annually submit a State Plan of Operations and enter into a written agreement with FNS for the program's administration in the State agency's jurisdiction.
+New State agencies are selected based on the availability of funds after base grants for currently participating State agencies have been met.
+Participating State agencies select local agencies based on the concentration of eligible senior participants and access to farmers' markets.

 Beneficiary Eligibility